DataFire/Integrations/integrations/generated/figshare/README.md

   * limit `integer`: Number of results included on a page.
 Used for pagination with query
   * modified_since `string`: Filter by article modified date.
 Will only return articles published after the date. date(ISO 8601) YYYY-MM-DD
   * offset `integer`: Where to start the listing(the offset of the first result).
 Used for pagination with limit
-  * order `string` (values: published_date, modified_date, views, shares, downloads, cites): The field by which to order.
-Default varies by endpoint/resource.
   * order_direction `string` (values: asc, desc): Direction of ordering
   * page `integer`: Page number.
 Used for pagination with page_size
   * page_size `integer`: The number of results included on a page.
 Used for pagination with page